jbluemink/Sitecore-Security-Rights-Reporting/README.md

 This tool is for Sitecore Domain users, if there too many (extranet) users it is skipping other domain users, this tool works for max 200 users in the Sitecore Domain.

+## Issues
+The tool is doing a heavy database query. similar to the Sitecore My items functionality.
+Depend on the number of items and sizing of the database, it can be too much.

 ## Version
 - 1.0 Initial version
 - 1.2 Bug fixes